djangodeployment/django-deployment-book/03-users-and-directories.rst

 ``settings.py`` file, you should be importing from that one (``$DJANGO_PROJECT.settings``) instead.

 Let's now **secure the production settings**.
-We do not want other users of the system to be able to read the file, because it contains sensitive information.
-Maybe not yet, but after a few chapters it is going to have the secret key and the password to the database.
-At this point, you are
-wondering: what other users?
+We don't want other users of the system to be able to read the file, because it contains sensitive information.
+Maybe not yet, but after a few chapters it is going to have the secret key, the password to the database, the password for the email server, etc.  At this point, you are wondering: what other users?
 I am the only person using this server, and I have created no users.
-Indeed, now that it's so easy and cheap to get small servers and assign a single job to them, this detail is not so important as it used to be.
+Indeed, now that it's so easy and cheap to get small servers and assign a single job to them, this detail is not as important as it used to be.
 However, it is still a good idea to harden things a little bit.
 Maybe a year later you will create a normal user account on that server as an unrelated convenience for a colleague.

 If your Django project has a vulnerability, an attacker might be able to give commands to the system as the user as which the project runs (i.e.